grafana/pyroscope/examples/grafana-agent-auto-instrumentation/ebpf/kubernetes/README.md

 ## Overview

-EBPF profiling via Grafana Alloy is based on a few components:
+eBPF profiling via Grafana Alloy is based on a few components:
 - `discovery.kubernetes` for discovering Kubernetes pods
 - `discovery.relabel` for detecting and filtering target processes and setting up labels
 - `pyroscope.ebpf` for enabling EBPF profiling for specific applications